 After it is implemented, business users can then track comparison shopping actions either for segmentation or to render campaigns triggered by comparison shopping actions (as long as those actions contain the necessary content zone used by the Template in that Campaign).

-To know more about the business uses of Comparison Shopping, see Comparison Shopping on the Salesforce Help site.
+To know more about the business uses of Comparison Shopping, see Comparison Shopping on Salesforce Help.

 This article explains how you can implement the tracking of Comparison Shopping actions in a Personalization Sitemap.